 What is an Assistance or Emotional Support Animal?

-Different from a pet, an emotional support animal, or assistance animal, is an animal that gives a person with a psychiatric or mental disability some therapeutic benefit.
+Different from a pet, an emotional support animal, or assistance animal, is an animal that gives a person with a psychiatric or mental medical condition some therapeutic benefit.
 It is a type of companion animal that requires a person requesting one to have a diagnosed disability that can be verified.
 According to the 1998 Fair Housing Amendments Act, an emotional support animal is considered a “reasonable accommodation” from any rule against pets in housing.

 Is there any difference between an emotional support animal and a service animal?